dart-lang/language/accepted/future-releases/triple-shift-operator/implementation-plan.md

 ### Phase 1 (Implementation)

 All tools implement syntactic support for the `>>>` operator.
-The syntax is guarded by the experiments flag `tripple-shift`, so to enable the syntax, the tools need to be passed a flag like `--enable-experiments=tripple-shift`.
+The syntax is guarded by the experiments flag `triple-shift`, so to enable the syntax, the tools need to be passed a flag like `--enable-experiments=triple-shift`.

 This also includes all derived syntax required by the specification, including the `>>>=` assignment oprator and the `#>>>` symbol.